holoviz/panel/doc/tutorials/index.md

-# Tutorial
+# Tutorials

-The tutorial provides you with **a structured and step-by-step guide on how to use Panel effectively**.
+These guides provides you with **a structured and step-by-step guide on how to use Panel effectively**.

-Each section gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to a specific topic of interest and start learning.
+Each guide gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to a specific topic of interest and start learning.

 We will assume you have successfully been able to [install Panel](../getting_started/installation.md) as described in the [Getting Started Guide](../getting_started/index.md).
 If not please reach out for help on [Discord](https://discord.gg/rb6gPXbdAr).

 ---

+## Beginner

+These guides are for you that is just starting to discover Panel's basics.

+You will learn to develop and deploy amazing tools and apps that can be contained within a single Python file or notebook.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2